 For more information, read our Mint review.

-- Plans: Plans range from basic (about $6 per month) to plus ($19 per month)
+- Plans: Plans range from Basic (about $6 per month) to Plus (about $20 per month)

 - Features and Capabilities: Interactive digital envelope budgeting tools; automatic transaction importing and syncing; account balance monitoring; interactive spending reports; debt reduction tools and monthly personal finance training with higher-priced plans